Franz Nopcsa von Felső-Szilvás

 Baron Franz Nopcsa von Felső-Szilvás (also Baron Nopcsa von Felső-Szilvás, Baron Nopcsa, Ferenc Nopcsa, báró felsőszilvási Nopcsa Ferenc, Baron Franz Nopcsa, and Franz Baron Nopcsa; May 3, 1877 – April 25, 1933) was a Hungarian aristocrat, adventurer, scholar, geologist, paleontologist and albanologist.
-He is widely regarded as one of the founders of paleobiology, and first described the theory of insular dwarfism.
+He is regarded as an early practitioner of paleobiology, and first described the theory of insular dwarfism.
 He was also a specialist on Albanian studies and completed the first geological map of northern Albania.